illusion615/Power-Apps-UI-Components/README.md

-# PowerAppsDeveloperKits

-Toolkits for Power Apps developers
+# Power Apps Developer Toolkit

-## Components
+## Component Library

 Use components library to accelerate the speed of Power Apps development with high quality, by reusing the existing components assets and sharing with the team.